digitaltrails/vdu_controls/README.md

   * Preset-restoration and ambient-light brightness-adjustment now share the same code for background operations.
-  * Model-only config files are no longer created, they're confusing and likely not used (they can still be created manually).
+  * Model-only config files are no longer created, they're confusing and likely not used (they can still be created manually with a text editor).

 * 2.3.0
   * Fix the doze function, this improves the responsiveness of all slider controls.